tysonwu/dash-tradingview/README.md

 #### Possibilities with [Dash callbacks](https://dash.plotly.com/basic-callbacks): modifying chart options and data on arbitrary triggers:
 ![Interactivity](./docs/interactivity.gif "Interactivity")

-> Remarks: Not all interactivity from original Tradingview Lightweight chart in Javascript are compatible.
-Interactivity is, at this point, limited.

 #### Minimal example component
 ```python
 chart_options = {